mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 The manager can decide that he does not need to worry about the threshold once he has the scores.
 He can set a target of a reasonable number of subscriptions and use the scores to select the clients to be contacted.
 This can be managed easily in a spreadsheet, though we continue here with Python.

-The manager would sort the data by the scores, in descending order.
+We would sort the data by the scores, in descending order:

 ```
 In [18]: df = df.sort_values('score', ascending=False)